zlatinb/muwire/README.md

 ./gradlew clean build
 ```

-If you want to build binary bundles for Windows and Mac that do not depend on Java or I2P, see the https://github.com/zlatinb/muwire-pkg project
+If you want to build binary bundles that do not depend on Java or I2P, see the https://github.com/zlatinb/muwire-pkg project

 ### Running